 Tips for common dental emergencies

 - Toothache – Rinse with warm water, and floss to dislodge any loose food.
-Then apply an ice pack (or a bag of frozen vegetables, frozen gel, etc.) to your face to reduce swelling, but never apply a pain reliever directly on gums near the sore tooth.
+Then apply an ice pack (or a bag of frozen vegetables, frozen gel, etc.) to your face to reduce swelling, but never use a pain reliever like aspirin directly on the gums near the sore tooth.

 - Knocked Out Adult Tooth – Rinse the tooth, being careful not to remove any tissue fragments, and gently try putting it back into place.
-Don’t force it.
-If it won’t go back in place, put tooth in a glass of milk, or a cup of water with a bit of salt (the best chance at saving the tooth is if it’s put back in place within an hour).
+Please don’t force it.
+If it won’t go back in place, put the tooth in a glass of milk or a cup of water with a bit of salt (the best chance of saving the tooth is if it’s put back within an hour).
 If it is only partially dislodged, apply an ice pack, and take some pain reliever if necessary.

 - Something Stuck Between Your Teeth? – Use floss!
 Never pick at it with a sharp object because you could cut your gums or scratch your tooth.

-- A Crown Fell Off – NEVER use super-glue to re-attach the it!
+- A Crown Fell Off – NEVER use super-glue to re-attach it!
 If the tooth is sensitive, use an over-the-counter topical anesthetic.
-If you have an OTC dental cement, coat the interior of the crown, and put it back over the tooth.
+If you have an OTC dental cement, coat the crown’s interior and put it back over the tooth.